-Algeria Egypt Saudi Arabia Morocco United States Iraq Tunisia Jordan United Arab Emirates Palestinian Territory Yemen Singapore Sudan Kuwait Libya Lebanon Israel Netherlands Germany Belgium Syria Qatar France Oman United Kingdom Bahrain Turkey Russia Malaysia Canada Sweden Indonesia Spain India Norway Pakistan Italy Australia Mauritania Taiwan Denmark Ireland Austria Switzerland Ukraine Senegal Iran Thailand Finland Poland Iceland Japan Hungary Vietnam China Romania Djibouti Brazil South Africa Greece South Korea Bangladesh Nigeria Sri Lanka Slovenia Comoros Philippines Hong Kong New Zealand Serbia Venezuela Argentina Bulgaria Somalia Czech Republic Kenya Afghanistan Croatia Maldives Lithuania Portugal Azerbaijan Mexico Bosnia and Herzegovina Tajikistan Brunei Darussalam Belarus Cote D'Ivoire Albania Kazakhstan Luxembourg Reunion Chile Uzbekistan Ghana Colombia Angola Peru Mali Cameroon Monaco North Macedonia Ethiopia Cyprus British Virgin Islands Malta Cambodia Burkina Faso Niger Kyrgyzstan Puerto Rico Benin Mauritius Slovakia Uganda Moldova Armenia Gambia Paraguay Tanzania Chad Ecuador Guadeloupe Dominican Republic Georgia Madagascar Panama Aland Islands Gabon Eritrea Nepal Myanmar Laos Trinidad and Tobago Mongolia Isle of Man Rwanda Togo Uruguay Mozambique Haiti Bolivia Botswana Zimbabwe Macao Mayotte Curacao Guinea El Salvador Estonia Latvia Zambia Liberia Democratic Republic of the Congo Guatemala French Guiana American Samoa Namibia Gibraltar Nicaragua Malawi Burundi Jersey Jamaica Suriname Costa Rica Central African Republic Bermuda Bahamas Faroe Islands Montenegro Turkmenistan Hungary Flag Meaning & Details 116 VISITORS FROM HERE!
+Algeria Egypt Saudi Arabia Morocco United States Iraq Tunisia Jordan United Arab Emirates Palestinian Territory Yemen Singapore Sudan Kuwait Libya Lebanon Israel Netherlands Germany Belgium Syria Qatar France Oman United Kingdom Bahrain Turkey Russia Malaysia Canada Sweden Indonesia Spain India Norway Pakistan Italy Australia Mauritania Taiwan Denmark Ireland Austria Switzerland Ukraine Senegal Iran Thailand Finland Poland Iceland Japan Hungary Vietnam China Romania Djibouti Brazil South Africa Greece South Korea Bangladesh Nigeria Sri Lanka Slovenia Comoros Philippines Hong Kong New Zealand Serbia Venezuela Argentina Bulgaria Somalia Czech Republic Kenya Afghanistan Croatia Maldives Portugal Lithuania Azerbaijan Mexico Bosnia and Herzegovina Tajikistan Brunei Darussalam Belarus Cote D'Ivoire Kazakhstan Albania Luxembourg Reunion Chile Uzbekistan Ghana Colombia Angola Peru Mali Cameroon Monaco North Macedonia Ethiopia Cyprus British Virgin Islands Malta Cambodia Burkina Faso Niger Kyrgyzstan Puerto Rico Benin Mauritius Slovakia Uganda Moldova Armenia Gambia Paraguay Tanzania Chad Ecuador Guadeloupe Dominican Republic Georgia Madagascar Panama Aland Islands Gabon Eritrea Nepal Myanmar Laos Trinidad and Tobago Mongolia Isle of Man Rwanda Togo Uruguay Mozambique Haiti Bolivia Botswana Zimbabwe Macao Mayotte Curacao Guinea El Salvador Estonia Latvia Zambia Liberia Democratic Republic of the Congo Guatemala French Guiana American Samoa Namibia Gibraltar Nicaragua Malawi Burundi Jersey Jamaica Suriname Costa Rica Central African Republic Bermuda Bahamas Faroe Islands Montenegro Turkmenistan Hungary Flag Meaning & Details 116 VISITORS FROM HERE!
 Hungary Flag Flag Information three equal horizontal bands of red (top), white, and green the flag dates to the national movement of the 18th and 19th centuries, and fuses the medieval colors of the Hungarian coat of arms with the revolutionary tricolor form of the French flag folklore attributes virtues to the colors: red for strength, white for faithfulness, and green for hope alternatively, the red is seen as being for the blood spilled in defense of the land, white for freedom, and green for the pasturelands that make up so much of the country

 Learn more about Hungary »